stefanhendriks/Dune-II---The-Maker/README.md

 TODO
 ----
-- have my ground wheeled/tank vehicles be blocked by structures, other vehicles, and mountains
+- have air units not being blocked by anything
+- have air units always be drawn over ground units
 - have infantry
   - with a maximum of 5 on one cell
   - can be moved seperately (like C&C)